initd-itservices/initd-infrastucuture-configuration-iaac/README.md

 ![Kubernetes](kubernetes-logo.jpg)

-This is project will help you setup kubernetes out of the box with help of a configuration tool called [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+This project will help you setup kubernetes out of the box with help of a configuration tool called [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 This is an open source contribution by DeveloperPrince

 ![DeveloperPrince](logo.png)

-NB: Please take note it is usually recommended to make user of stable release of kubernetes however we shall make use kubernetes 1.22.0 instead of the latest release.
+NB: Please take note it is usually recommended to make use of stable release of kubernetes however we shall make use kubernetes 1.22.0 instead of the latest release.

 ## Steps to follow to Setup Kubernetes Cluster in Debian & RHEL Systems